Blairskii/Terminal-Assignment--Game-Dev--Blair-Haines-000755278-/README.md

 -Read the lines that appear on the screen

--there will be keywords in these lines indicating the choice you have to make
+-there will be keywords in these lines indicating the choice you have to make.

--these keywords will be signifie by "[]" around a word
+-these keywords will be signified by "[]" around a word.

 -in order to progress properly, you must type the key word EXACTLY as is on screen